-Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times then automatically turn off.
+Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times.
+Then, the turn signal (right or left) will automatically turn off.

 High/Low Beam Switch

 When the headlights are turned on, pushing the multifunction lever toward the instrument panel will switch from low beams to high beams.
 Pulling back to the neutral position returns the headlights to the low beam operation.